rjferguson21/big-bang/docs/developer/develop-package.md

 ### Private registry secret creation
-1. In some instances you may wish to manually create a private-registry secret in the namespace or during a helm deployment.
+In some instances you may wish to manually create a private-registry secret in the namespace or during a helm deployment.
 There are a couple of ways to do this:

-First is to add the secret manually using the shell:
+1. The first way is to add the secret manually using kubectl.
+This method is useful for standalone package testing/development.

    ```shell
    kubectl create secret docker-registry private-registry --docker-server="https://registry1.dso.mil" --docker-username='Username' --docker-password="CLI secret" --docker-email=<your-email> --namespace=<package-namespace>
    ```
-The second is to create a yaml file containing the secret and apply it during a helm install.
+2. The second is to create a yaml file containing the secret and apply it during a helm install.
+This method is applicable when installing your new package as part of the Big Bang chart.
 In this example the file name is "reg-creds.yaml"

-create the file with the secret contents:
+Create the file with the secret contents:
    ```yaml
    registryCredentials:
      registry: registry1.dso.mil